-The assessment process enables all relevant information concerning the learner to be used to develop an accurate description of the student’s skills, abilities and interests, to identify valued outcomes and to support the planning of an appropriate educational program for each student.
+The assessment process enables all relevant information concerning the student to be used to develop an accurate description of the student’s skills, abilities and interests, to identify valued outcomes and to support the planning of an appropriate educational program for each student.

 Assessment is a continuous activity and forms an integral part of the ongoing educational program at Kilparrin.
 Written reports include an expansion and discussion of the information gathered through the assessment process and may include direct observations, completed checklists and anecdotal information.